cloudamqp/java-amqp-example/README.md

-You can now open your pom.xml and add any dependencies to your Java application.
-In addition add the [maven appassembler](http://mojo.codehaus.org/appassembler/appassembler-maven-plugin/) plugin to the pom.xml:
+You can now open your `pom.xml` and add any dependencies to your Java application.
+In addition add the [maven appassembler](http://mojo.codehaus.org/appassembler/appassembler-maven-plugin/) plugin to the `pom.xml`:

     <build>
       <plugins>